 - Add the flour and salt, fold until the batter just begins to come together but is not fully mixed.

-- Carefully fold in the raspberries until incorporated.
+- Carefully fold in the fresh raspberries until incorporated.

 - Pour batter into prepared baking dish and spread out evenly.

-- Allow blondies to until room temperature before removing from the pan and cutting into 12 equal slices.
+- Allow blondies to cool to room temperature before removing from the pan and cutting into 12 equal slices.

 - At room temperature, covered, for 3 – 4 days.